neitamplam72628/neitarep/README.md

-The "Samba style" of Brazilian soccer is characterized by skillful dribbling, quick passing, and an emphasis on flair and creativity.
+The popularity and visibility of women's soccer have grown significantly in recent years, with increased media coverage and investment from governing bodies and sponsors.